-All content below is taken in its entirety from the CDC Td Vaccine Information Statement (VIS): www.cdc.gov/vaccines/hcp/vis/vis-statements/td.pdf
+All content below is taken in its entirety from the CDC Tdap Vaccine Information Statement (VIS): www.cdc.gov/vaccines/hcp/vis/vis-statements/tdap.pdf

 Content source: National Center for Immunization and Respiratory Diseases

-TETANUS (Lockjaw) causes painful muscle tightening and stiffness, usually all over the body.
+TETANUS (Lockjaw) is rare in the United States today.
+It causes painful muscle tightening and stiffness, usually all over the body.

-DIPHTHERIA can cause a thick coating to form in the back of the throat.
+DIPHTHERIA is also rare in the United States today.
+It can cause a thick coating to form in the back of the throat.

 Your doctor or the person giving you the vaccine can give you more information.

-A person who has ever had a life-threatening allergic reaction after a previous dose of any tetanus or diphtheria containing vaccine, OR has a severe allergy to any part of this vaccine should not get Td vaccine.
+A person who has ever had a life-threatening allergic reaction after a previous dose of any diphtheria, tetanus or pertussis containing vaccine, OR has a severe allergy to any part of this vaccine, should not get Tdap vaccine.
 Tell the person giving the vaccine about any severe allergies.